-- Along with the civil action, no civil cover sheet is presented to the clerk for filing or the civil cover sheet is not completely filled out (3-1).
+- No civil cover sheet is filed with a new action, or the civil cover sheet is not completely filled out.
+(L.R.
+3-1).

 - A notice of removal is filed without a conformed copy of the state court complaint.